RocketDerp/April14_2025/Grim_Blunt/Grim_July13_2025_Fatal.md

 &nbsp;

-I've been upset about it since December 2009 and even more so since March 2013 when Reddit started to change and by 2015 I was fully alarmed that it was a huge deal (and I contacted Samantha at the Pentagon).
+I've been upset about it since December 2009 and even more so since March 2013 when Reddit started to change and by 2015 I was fully alarmed that it was a huge deal (and I contacted Samantha at the Pentagon; Monday, August 17, 2015 afternoon).